Uniform explicit Stewart's theorem on prime factors of linear recurrences: Quadratic fields

 \section{Quadratic fields}

-In this section we recall some facts about quadratic fields.
-Unless the contrary stated explicitly, in this section~$K$ denotes a quadratic field.
-We denote by~$D_K$ and~$h_K$ the discriminant and the class number.
+We need to recall some facts about quadratic fields.
+In this section, unless otherwise stated,~$K$ denotes a quadratic field.
+We denote by~$D_K$ and~$h_K$ the discriminant and the class number of~$K$ respectively.
 If~$K$ is a real quadratic field then we denote by $\eta_K$ the fundamental unit~$\eta$ satisfying ${\eta>1}$.
 It will be convenient to set ${\eta_K=1}$ for imaginary~$K$.
 We denote by~$\sigma$ the non-trivial Galois morphism of~$K$ over~$\Q$.
 Note that, when~$K$ is real, we have